-Once you drag and drop an article post from using the assistant tool, social post excerpt will automatically be inserted.
-(ContentStudio intelligently get a sentence or two from the blog post and add it your post)
+Once you drag and drop an article post using the assistant tool, a social post excerpt will automatically be inserted.
+(ContentStudio intelligently gets a sentence or two from the blog post and adds it to your post)

 You can also customize the content for each social channel separately.

-Currently, there are a few ways to customize your social media posting contents in ContentStudio.
+Currently, there are a few ways to customize your social media posting content in ContentStudio.
 They are…

-- Add more images (upload from your computer and/or phone)
+- Add more images (upload from your computer and phone)

 - Add Videos